Ariel Winter And Levi Meaden Share A Valentine’s Day Kiss On Instagram

-Ariel Winter is ending her Valentine’s Day on a sweet note alongside boyfriend Levi Meaden.
+Ariel Winter is ending her Valentine’s Day on a sweet note, alongside boyfriend Levi Meaden.

 The 21-year-old Modern Family star shared two photos of her with her longtime beau with her 3.9 million followers.
 The first photo was a black-and-white still of the two with Meaden kissing Winter on the cheek.